chuckstack/chuckstack.github.io/src-ls/stack-faq.md

 ## Is chuck-stack really the name of the project?

 Yes and no...
-Naming a project is hard. chuck-stack is a good starting name given that Chuck Boecking has spent the last 25 years immersed in small-to-medium business ERP, data management, and IT.
+Naming a project is hard. chuck-stack is a good starting name given that Chuck Boecking has spent the last 25 years immersed in small-to-medium organization ERP, data management, and IT.
 This project started as result of what we believe to be safe, usable, reliable and performant.
 If the community believes there is a better name to represent this project, then we will change the name accordingly.
 That will be a good day!

 ## How do we choose stack components?